-In Sage 50, many reasons cause the problem in opening the company file or Sage 50 Won’t Open the Company file.
-You must be aware of all the reasons and their solutions.
+In Sage 50, many reasons cause the problem in opening the company file, or Sage 50 won’t open the Company file.
+You must be aware of all the reasons for this and their solutions.
 So, the error messages that you get while opening the company file are as follows:-

 • “Unable to open the company file.”